conda-forge/conda-forge.github.io/src/user/announcements.rst

 the road, as several key projects in the ecosystem are breaking (despite this measure) when compiling against such old versions of the SDK.

+As most things in conda-forge, support for such old versions happens on a best-effort basis, and we reserve the right to drop support for old versions as it becomes necessary for various reasons.

 2023-07-12: End-of-life for CentOS 6
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^